mikejarema/purgatory/README.md

 # Purgatory

-Purgatory is a ruby-based command line script to mine expiring domain names based on keyword, length, extension, word length, geography (TODO), etc.
+Purgatory is a ruby-based command line script to mine expiring domain names based on keyword, character length, word length, extension, geography (TODO), etc.

 ## Details

-Purgatory pulls the expiring domain list from pool.com, and uses a simple set of rules to filter out domains.
+Purgatory pulls a list of expiring domains from pool.com, and uses a simple set of rules to filter out domains.
 In aggregate these filter rules are quite powerful.
-For instance, its quite simple to lookup all .com domains consisting of one dictionary word.
+For example, its quite easy to lookup all .com domains consisting of one dictionary word.
 Or to find all domains containing "deal" and being less than 8 characters.
 And so on.

 I've used it successfully to identify some solid domain names, and registered them at cost after the daily domain drop (eg. dealreel.com, namevine.com, producteer.com).